styleguidist/react-styleguidist/docs/Maintenance.md

 - Change logs are written for users, not developers.
 - Change log should show new features with code examples or GIFs.
 - Change log should make all breaking changes clear.
-- Change log should explain how to migrate to a new versions if there are breaking changes.
+- Change log should explain how to migrate to a new version if there are breaking changes.
 - Commit log **is not** a change log.

 Here’s a [good example of a change log](https://github.com/styleguidist/react-styleguidist/releases/tag/v7.1.0).
 Check out [Keep a Changelog](https://keepachangelog.com/) for more details on good change logs.